StefMa/hugo-fresh/content/joinus.md

 include_footer: true
 ---

-Are you interested in studying complex societal challenges such as misinformation and extremism?
+Are you interested in studying misinformation and extremism from a neuroscience perspective?

 Our lab offers a unique opportunity to contribute to cutting-edge research in the fields of cognitive neuroscience and experimental psychology.
 We investigate the neural underpinnings of extremist behavior and explore the spread of misinformation in today's society.